wushenrong/.dotfiles/README.md

 the indentation size to four columns, use bold text, enable mouse support, and set the colors of the shortcut key combos to red and blue.

+## etc/vimrc

+Configuration file for the editor Vim.
+It tells vim to auto indent lines, disable vi mode, enable line numbers, syntax highlighting, and ignore case when searching.

 ## etc/bashrc_custom

 Additional aliases and functions for commands like `cd` and `tar` for Bash.
 Also